Freshwater eel poaching and smuggling: Smuggling and arrests

 In order to continue to feed the demand for freshwater eel, poachers began smuggling eels from North American and Europe to stock eel farms in East Asia.

 In the 2018-19 fishing season, EUROPOL seized "5 789 kg of smuggled glass eels with an estimated value of € 2 000 per kilo" under the European Union Action Plan against wildlife trafficking.

 2019's Operation Fame resulted in 43 arrests and the seizure of 737 kg of glass eels.
 The fish were in route to Asia and were camouflaged among other cargo, often other meat.

 2019's Operation Broken Glass, led by the U.S. Fish and Wildlife Service, led to the arrests of 19 smugglers.
 All of the smugglers were charged with violations of the Lacey Act, and were believed to be responsible for over $7 million in illegal elver sales.

 In 2018, Canadian authorities intercepted 18 tons of eel meat arriving from Asian eel farms, all of which were suspected to be poached from Europe originally, raised in Asian eel farms, and destined to be sold on the North American market.
+In 2024, Canada's Department of Fisheries and Oceans seized around $500,000 worth of baby eels from Pearson Airport.

 EUROPOL's Operation Lake ran from October 2018 to April 2020 and resulted in the arrest of 108 elver smugglers and the seizure of 6.2 million euros worth of elvers.

+The Pipeline Model

+The illegal trade in European eels is often described using a "pipeline model", which categorizes the illicit flow into distinct stages: extraction, gathering, handling, smuggling, and processing.
+This trade involves a complex network of actors ranging from local poachers to multinational Asian crime syndicates.